llllyyyynnnn/celosUI/README.md

 * for animations using renderframeanimations, add an index that is reset on every frame to avoid mixing up

 > Issues
-* Fonts are required to be in the same folder as the executable.
+* Fonts are required to be in the same folder as the executable and can be found within the assets folder.
 They will not work if executed from Visual Studio.

 ![screenshot](assets/preview.png)